BigChemistry-RobotLab/sdl-surface-tension-simulator/README.md

 ![Microservice architecture](./examples/microservice_architecture.PNG)

 ## Room for Improvement
+* Vertical scaling factor for image generation can sometimes be sub-pixel.

 ## Acknowledgements
+Thanks to:
-* Thanks to the Robotlab team from Radboud University for providing their use case and the great feedback.
+* The Robotlab team from Radboud University for providing their use case and the great feedback.
-* Thanks to the Robotlab team from Fontys for thier great assistance.
+* The Robotlab team from Fontys for thier great assistance.
-* Thanks to Peter Lambooij for his technical, chemical and mathmatical expertise and guidance.
+* Peter Lambooij for his technical, chemical and mathmatical expertise and guidance.
-* Thanks to Lars van den Brandt for this for his enthusiastic engagement, assistance, and collaboration.
+* Lars van den Brandt for this for his enthusiastic engagement, assistance, and collaboration.